top of page

 Mindfulness

 The best way to capture present moments is to pay attention.
 This is how we cultivate mindfulness.
 Mindfulness means being awake.
 It means knowing what you are doing."
 Being mindful is understanding the process and patterns also known as behaviors and emotions.
-Paying attention in the present moment and observing how you react to things in that moment; this would be an example of Dialectical Behavior Theory.
+Paying attention to the present moment and observing how you react to things in that moment; would be an example of Dialectical Behavior Theory.

 Dialectical Behavior Therapy per the APA (American Psychological Association) Dictionary of Psychology is defined as "a flexible, stage-based therapy that combines principles of behavior therapy, cognitive behavior therapy, and mindfulness.
 Dialectical behavior therapy concurrently promotes acceptance and change, especially with difficult-to-treat patients."
 By practicing mindfulness, we also must keep in mind the importance of cognitive distortions.
-Cognitive distortions as described by many different individuals in the field is a representation of inner connections between our behaviors and how they affect our feelings and our thoughts.
+Cognitive distortions as described by many different individuals in the field are a representation of inner connections between our behaviors and how they affect our feelings and our thoughts.
 Sometimes we can be on autopilot and we can become frustrated with things in life.
 So, what gets in the way of things?
-We want to be right, we don’t want to make the effort to do something and we tend to confuse short term and long-term goals.
+We want to be right, we don’t want to make the effort to do something and we tend to confuse short-term and long-term goals.

 Yvonne